-All activities that involve students leaving the school grounds require parent/guardian permission in writing.
-It is the student's responsibility to ensure the appropriate forms are taken home, completed with all relevant contact numbers, and returned by the due date (with monies if there is a cost) to the General Office.
+All activities that involve students leaving the school grounds require parent/guardian permission through Compass.
+It is essential that Compass details are correct and that parents/guardians are familiar with the Compass Parent Portal.
+A notification is sent through the Parent Portal when excursion permission opens; parents/guardians have until one week before the excursion to consent online.
 If this is not done, students may miss the opportunity to be involved in the activity/excursion.